s-totally/fastai_course_v3_notes/5_0_Backprop_NNFromScratch.md

 ![](lesson5/7.png)

-And in the collaborative filtering example, we called `fit_one_cycle` and we passed in just a single number.
+We called `fit_one_cycle` and we passed in just a single number.
 That makes sense because in collaborative filtering, we only have one layer.
 There's a few different pieces in it, but there isn't a matrix multiply followed by an activation function followed by another matrix multiply.

 #### Affine Function [[20:24](https://youtu.be/uQtTwhpv7Ew?t=1224)]

 I'm going to introduce another piece of jargon here.
-They're not always exactly matrix multiplications.
-There's something very similar.
 They're linear functions that we add together, but the more general term for these things that are more general than matrix multiplications is **affine functions**.
-So if you hear me say the word affine function, you can replace it in your head with matrix multiplication.
-But as we'll see when we do convolutions, convolutions are matrix multiplications where some of the weights are tied.
-So it would be slightly more accurate to call them affine functions.
-And I'd like to introduce a little bit more jargon in each lesson so that when you read books or papers or watch other courses or read documentation, there will be more of the words you recognize.
-So when you see affine function, it just means a linear function.
-It means something very very close to matrix multiplication.
+It just means a linear function, very close to matrix multiplication.
 And matrix multiplication is the most common kind of affine function, at least in deep learning.

 Specifically for collaborative filtering, the model we were using was this one: